-Gastric ulcers are usual and are characterized by anemic pigs, pallid and with bloody feces.
+Gastric ulcers are common and are characterized by pale, anemic pigs with bloody feces.

-Stomach mucosa erosion and ulceration is a very common condition in all pigs.
-It is produced in the area where the esophagus enters the stomach.
-In the first stage of the disease, this area turns rough and gradually changes as the surface erodes until it ulcers.
-This can originate intermittent hemorrhages that end up in anemia or massive bleeding that can cause death.
-Incidence can be lower to 5% in sows and up to 90% in growing pigs.
+Erosion and ulceration of stomach mucosa is a very common affliction in pigs.
+It occurs where the esophagus meets the stomach.
+In the early stages of the disease, this area becomes rough and changes gradually as the surface erodes until it ulcers.
+It can lead to intermittent bleeding that results in anemia or it can cause deadly, massive hemorrhaging.
+The incidence in sows is usually less than 5% and in growing pigs can be up to 90%.

 - Pale skin.

 - Previously healthy looking animals are found dead and very pale.

 Usually there is more than one cause which could include nutritional factors, physical properties of the feed, and faults in management that result in stress and infections.

 - Low-fiber diets.
 Use of straw reduces incidence.